Powers, Richard. The Overstory. Norton & Co, New York, 2018. F;12/18.

 I fell into this long novel trolling through current (2018) prize-winners, and it passed the Kindle free-sample test, holding my interest past the teaser they offer.
 The cover did say “A Novel” but I thought after about half of the early chapters (each named after one of the eight or so main characters) that it was a collection of short stories.
 Eventually it dawned that these very diverse people were going to end up, most of them, connected.
 The plot is a huge ambitious thing, which is a Powers trademark.
 And it seemed at times like this story might almost be in the form or scope of Infinite Jest, except, eventually, for two things: fuzzy coherence and deadly seriousness.

 Now good writing and plot interest outrank for me things like my suspicion of fiction based on overvalued ideas (LBGTQ, Holocaust, child abuse, etc. etc.) and the environmental slash treehugging centre of this story seemed as good or bad a basis as any for Richard Powers’s lovely language and story-telling creativity, so I was fine carrying on past the characters’ introductions.
 There was even some reasoned credibility to theories about trees’ communicating with one another and developing strategy.
 But the grand finale stumbled for me as we tried to cross ethereal verbal bridges between for example the community of trees and a universally-encompassing computer game, and finally no coherent dramatic whole emerged.
 And nowhere was there any wee tiny edge of irony or ambiguity.
-Just deadly seriousness.
+Just dogged taking-of-everything seriously.

 Eight characters (one is a couple) are introduced in those first chapters.
 One is a young midwest guy of artistic bent who inherits a century of photographs documenting the growth of a chestnut tree on the family farm.
 Another is a Chinese girl who becomes an engineer.
 Then there’s a maybe slightly autistic fellow fascinated by insects who grows up to be a professor of psychology, a young couple (he a lawyer and she a free-spirited girl who has an affair with an older man), a bit of a low-lifer who knocks around and gets injured in the military, a brilliant East Indian boy who falls out of a tree and hurts himself but then invents fabulously successful computer games, an extremely bookish young woman into tree botany, and finally a girl university student mired in sex and drugs who survives electrocution by a bedside lamp but at that point sees the light so to speak and becomes obsessed with saving trees.